TfTHacker/obsidian42-text-transporter/README.md

 </a>

 ## Block Reference Commands
-*  Add block ref ID's to selection and Copy them to clipboard
+*  Copy block embeds from selection and Copy them to clipboard
-*  Copy embeded block reference
-*  Copy embeded alias block reference
+*  Copy block embeds as aliases
 *  Replace a link with its original text (via context menu or CP All Commands)
 *  Replace a link with its original text and alias (via context menu or CP All Commands)